aws/aws-k8s-tester/kubetest2/README.md

 - `--region` - AWS region
 - `--endpoint-url` - Override the EKS endpoint URL
 - `--cluster-role-service-principal` - Additional service principal that can assume the cluster IAM role.
+- `--capacity-reservation` - Use capacity reservation for the unmanaged nodegroup. `--efa` must be set when using this flag

 ---